tkhamez/neucore/doc/API.md

 - Return groups of multiple alliances. `/app/v1/alliance-groups`
 - Returns groups from the character's account, if available, or the corporation and alliance.
   `/app/v1/groups-with-fallback`

+### app-chars

+Allows an app to get characters from a player account.

+Application API
 - Return the main character of the player account to which the character ID belongs. `/app/v2/main/{cid}`
 - Return all characters of the player account to which the character ID belongs. `/app/v1/characters/{characterId}`